New Jersey State Interscholastic Athletic Association: State championships

 Student athletes may also be state champions.
 The sports that offer individual state championships are bowling, cross country, fencing, golf, gymnastics, tennis (singles and doubles), swimming, diving, indoor and outdoor track, and wrestling.
 All of these sports — except gymnastics (girls only) produce both male and female individual champions.

-A proposal introduced by Northern Highlands Regional High School to the NJSIAA executive committee in April 2012 would create a Group V for football that would include the 15 largest schools in each of the four regions.
-Under the proposal, 160 public schools (up from 128) would be eligible for the playoffs and there would be an additional 28 games played in the sectional tournaments.
+A proposal to create a Group V designation in the four public school sections Northern Highlands Regional High School was approved by the NJSIAA executive committee by a vote of 22-5-3 at its meeting in Robbinsville, according to Jack DuBois, NJSIAA assistant director in charge of football.
+In addition to Group I, Group II, Group III and Group IV, we now have a Group V for football that would include the 15 largest schools in the four regions.
+With the addition of Group V, 160 public schools (up from 128) would be eligible for the playoffs and an additional 28 games would be played in the sectional tournaments.